BJ Neverett - Vice President of Player Development and Assistant Manager

 Pyne’s coaching career began in his hometown of Milford, MA where he was the pitching coach for the Milford Legion Baseball Club, Inc. He helped guide the 2001 edition to the American Legion World Series in Yakima, WA.

-Pyne’s playing career concluded at St. Joseph’s College in 2001 where he still stand as the program’s all-time (24) and single season (10) leader in saves.
-He also hold the program record for appearances in a season (22) and career (76).
+Pyne’s playing career concluded at St. Joseph’s College in 2001 where he still stands as the program’s all-time (24) and single season (10) leader in saves.
+He also holds the program record for appearances in a season (22) and career (76).

 Pyne is a 2012 FCBL Champion after serving as pitching coach for the Silver Knights 2nd season.

 Currently, Pyne resides in Nashua with his wife Sarah and their dog Sherman.